strongbrewio/strongbrewio.github.io/_posts/2018-12-08-opinionated-guidelines-for-large-nx-angular-projects.md

 #### An app should be an empty shell

-Apps are deployable units that wire an application together.
+Apps are deployable units that wire the different pieces of an application together.
 These apps are nearly empty shells that use libs to build an entire application.
-Therefore **an app almost holds no logic** and mostly uses lazy loading to load feature libs.
+Therefore **an app holds almost no logic** and mostly uses lazy loading to load feature libs.
 Some feature libs can be seen as microfrontends.

 #### Keep the apps directory as flat as possible

-Chances are small that our monorepo will contain 100+ apps and even if it does, chances are small that we can divide these apps into categories.
+It is unlikely that our monorepo will contain 100+ apps and even if it does, chances are small that we can divide these apps into categories.

 #### Apps should not import from other apps

-Although it might make sense, let's mention it anyway...
+Although it might seem obvious, let's mention it anyway...
 Shared logic should always live inside of libs, an not inside of apps.
+Apps are specific deployment targets.

 ### Structuring libs